 My PhD thesis, Similarity and representations in sonorant phonology (December 2018) was supervised by Yuni Kim and Ricardo Bermúdez-Otero.
 The title was a little misleading; the thesis deals with the nature of class formation and phonologisation in synchrony and diachrony, and with the role that parameters like similarity can play in the organisation of processes of analogical generalisation.
 There's also a subsidiary focus therein on the Turkic languages, in which I have a particular interest.
 Any day now, I will definitely get around to publishing the individual chapters as papers, but in the meantime you're welcome to read the whole thing, or get in touch if you want to know more.

-I maintain an affiliation with the ESRC-funded project Investigating the diffusion of morphosyntactic innovations using social media (‘Tweetolectology’), with David Willis, Adrian Leemann, and Tam Blaxter.
+I maintain an affiliation with the ESRC-funded project Investigating the diffusion of morphosyntactic innovations using social media (‘Tweetolectology’), on which I was the RA 2017–2020, with David Willis, Adrian Leemann, and Tam Blaxter.
 Our interest is in the spatial patterning of morphosyntactic variation in British English, Welsh, Norwegian-Swedish-Danish, and Turkish; we're building large, geographically-rich corpora of Twitter posts in those languages, and using them to answer questions about diachrony and diffusion.

 Technical: Python, R, Matlab, Praat analysis & scripting, GIS systems, HTML5/CSS.
 Languages: English, Swedish, Turkish, French, Spanish (in descending order of proficiency) — and very elementary Georgian.